MaksimEkin/File-Integrity-Monitor/README.md

  * You may monitor the integrity of the files that may have PII.
 In this case, you can place the script where your files live, and create a crontab or use task scheduler to run the script.
  *  You can use the script to monitor the files stored in the web app.
- * If you are in the Blue Team at a CTE competition, you can use this script to monitor your server and easily see which files modified.
+ * If you are in the Blue Team at a CCDC competition, you can use this script to monitor your server and easily see which files modified.

 **Example Crontab Setup**